Halsey – Hopeless Fountain Kingdom (Deluxe Edition)

 Overall Hopeless Fountain Kingdom is a very solid album and shows artist growth, but at this point I’m not sure if I like it more than Badlands and the three pre album released songs are the true standout tracks here, only time will tell if my opinion will change on this and indeed on how often I go back to it in the coming weeks and months like I did have with Badlands.

-STANDOUT TRACKS: Eyes Closed, Now Or Never, Sorry, Strangers (Featuring Lauren Jauregui)
+STANDOUT TRACKS: Eyes Closed, Now Or Never, Sorry, Bad At Love, Strangers (Featuring Lauren Jauregui)